liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 **Display Additional Activity Counters**: You can toggle the display of any number of other pieces of information next to the users name in the statistics, ranging from the number of comments on assets a user has created to the number of wiki articles that the user has created.
 If you want to display multiple data points, you can click the plus button to add one and the minus to remove one.
 You can have as many data points displayed as you want, but displaying too many might make your portlet a little unwieldy.

+The **Group Statistics** portlet provides some more advanced data analytics.
+If you add it to a page, and click on the configuration icon, you see that by default, it will display one metric *Activities on Assets*.
+You can click the *plus* icon to add additional slots, and choose from the dozen or so metrics available for each slot, covering virtually any action that a user can perform on content on the portal.
+If you decide that you're displaying too many metrics, you can click the *minus* button for a particular slot on the configuration view to remove it.

 There are a wide-ranging number of actions that you can provide social credit for.
-Users can receive credit for everything from viewing content to writing wiki articles.
+Users can receive credit for everything from subsciring to a blog to writing wiki articles.
 You can easily tweak the numbers in the control panel if it becomes clear that certain activities are weighted too high or too low.

 Social Activity can be an invaluable tool for portals that are heavily driven by community-created conteny.
 It allows you to easily recognize users who are major contributors and it indicates to new users whose advice will be most trustworthy.
 Social Activity is easy to set up and can be configured differently for each site, increasing the flexibility of your portal.